awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 # Amazon WorkSpaces Web Access<a name="amazon-workspaces-web-access"></a>

-Users can access their WorkSpaces from any location using a web browser\.
+Users can access their Windows WorkSpaces from any location using a web browser\.
 This is ideal for users who must use a locked\-down device or restrictive network\.
 Instead of using a traditional remote access solution and installing the appropriate client application, users can visit the website to access their work resources\.

+**Note**
+A web browser cannot be used to connect to Amazon Linux WorkSpaces\.

+**Important**
+Beginning October 1, 2020, customers will no longer be able to use the Amazon WorkSpaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.

 ## Website<a name="web-access-url"></a>

-Open [Amazon WorkSpaces Web Access](https://clients.amazonworkspaces.com/webclient) to log on to your WorkSpace through your web browser\.
+Open [Amazon WorkSpaces Web Access](https://clients.amazonworkspaces.com/webclient) to log on to your Windows WorkSpace through your web browser\.

 ## Requirements<a name="web-access-requirements"></a>